 The EATLab is working with Spurr Brothers to determine what frost temperatures and length of frost exposure detrimentally affects potato seedlings.
 This will create a research-based, decision-making process on whether to risk frost damage or cover up the crops.

 Nova Scotia wine mapping tool

-Thirty years since the granting of the first winery license, the Nova Scotia Wine industry has achieved a significant profile for wine quality and economic, cultural and lifestyle benefits for the province.
+Thirty years since the granting of the first winery license, the Nova Scotia Wine industry has achieved a significant profile.
+Growth in this sector and improved wine quality has led to economic, cultural and lifestyle benefits for the province.

 Agriculture bio-resource suitability model